sfioritto/planningforaliens-old/_posts/2014-01-06-sketching-with-css.md

 in an hour or two instead of the day it takes me, you will finish much more quickly than I did.

-I wrote and promoted for 6 months, which is a far cry from Nathan's usual turnaround time of 3 months.
+I wrote and promoted for 6 months, which is a far cry from Nathan Barry's usual turnaround time of 3 months.
 Structuring and prioritizing your time are skills, and apparently years of corporate dronehood had atrophied these particular skills for me.
 Plus, did I mention that I'm slow at writing?